TJH123-526/Flight-Price-Prediction/README.md

 ![Screenshot](./Screenshots/LGBMR.png)

 ## Summary
 Overall, LightGBMRegressor has the best result of 98.63% after grid search the best hyperparameter.
+Regressor model is better than classifier model since it is more suitable on continouous data instead of distinct data group.
+LightGBM model is better than RandomForest since it can archieve higher accuracy on current large dataset.
 As a result, duration, days_left and class are the main factor to get a better price of the flight.
 Means the more duration of the flight, the more days left before booking, the more higher flight class, the more affortable the flight price.